Once When We Were Free

 Our parents didn’t coddle us.
 We weren’t bribed so we would act decently.

 We weren’t “extra-special.”
 We weren’t delicate.

-No one asked us about our feelings.
+No one kept asking us about our feelings.
 If they had, we would have been confused.
 Feelings?
 What’s that?
 We were alive.
 We knew it.
 We didn’t need anything else.

 We could spot liars a mile away.
 We could spot phonies from across town.
 We knew who the really crazy adults were, and we stayed away from them.

 We didn’t need gadgets and machines to be happy.
 We only needed a place to play.
-If you wanted a spot to be alone, you found one, and you read a book.
+And if you wanted a spot to be alone, you found one, and you read a book.